pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 decode that object into the original type of object.
 This makes it possible to transcode custom types, including custom types that contain custom types.

-Please note, due to the way the Python :mod:`json` module works, it isn't currently possible to transcode subclasses of the basic Python types that are supported by default, such as :class:`dict`, :class:`list`, :class:`tuple`, :class:`str`, :class:`int`, :class:`float`, and :class:`bool`.

 The library includes a limited collection of custom transcoding objects.
 For example, the library's :class:`~eventsourcing.persistence.UUIDAsHex` class transcodes a Python :class:`~uuid.UUID` objects as a hexadecimal string.